sector-f/admiral/README.md

 The first section is `[admiral]`; this is used to specify the order of the scripts.
 At least, it will be.
 The `BarItem` struct does have a `position` field, but I'm not doing anything with it.
 Note that an error is printed about the "baz" command not existing.
-Any item not listed in the `items` array will be ignored.
+Any item not listed in the `items` array will be unused.

 After that, commands are defined.
 This requires a `path` and may have a `reload` value.
-If a `path` is relative, it is relative to `admiral.d`.
+If a `path` is relative, it is relative to `admiral.d` (or the directory containing the configuration file, if `-c` was used).
-If it is absolute...well, it's absolute.
+If a path is absolute...well, it's absolute.
 The `reload` value is the duration between each execution of the command.
 If no `reload` value is specified, the command is only run once.
 This is for commands that never actually exit, such as `xtitle -s`.

 Arguments can be passed to commands.
-This is done using a toml array; similar to the `items` section of `[admiral]`
+This is done using a toml array; see the `[ls]` section above for an example.
+Note that `path = "script.sh"` and `path = ["script.sh"]` are equivalent.